MASHHH/Oogway/README.md

 - https://github.com/amilavm/Chatbot_Keras/blob/main/train.ipynb
 - https://github.com/wit-ai/pywit

+Youtube Demo Link:
+--

 __Future Scope of Development:__
 -----------------------------------
+> *There is always something more to learn even for a master.* \
+                           *Master Oogway from Kungfu Panda*

-- ⭐: 1.
-Morphing videos and playing them.
+1. Morphing videos and playing them.
-- ⭐: 2.
-Voice to text
+2. Text to Voice
-- ⭐: 3.
-Self - learning Responses by bot
+3. Self - learning Responses by Bot